 Double Board Certified · Functional Nasal Care

-Nasal Turbinate Hypertrophy — a treatable cause of nasal obstruction.
+Nasal Turbinate Hypertrophy in NYC — a treatable cause of nasal obstruction.

 ABFPRS